 - When sowing larger seeds, including peas and beans, create a long furrow and dribble seeds at the proper spacing.
 Alternatively, use a bamboo stake, dibber or pencil to form individual planting holes.

-Moisture matters.
-After planting, water seeds with a gentle mist or shower.
+Moisture Matters – After planting, water seeds with a gentle mist or shower.
 Avoid using a strong splash or spray, which can dislodge seeds.
-It's vital to keep soil consistently moist.
+It is vital to keep soil consistently moist.
 In a sunny spot, this may mean watering twice a day.

-Stake the spot.
-Mark planting areas, especially if they're tucked between existing plantings.
+Stake The Spot – Mark planting areas, especially if they are tucked between existing plantings.
 Use garden markers, stakes and string, tall sticks, plastic cutlery — anything that clearly defines where seeds are buried.

-Identify seedlings.
-Learn what your seedlings will look like so you don't mistakenly pull them as weeds.
+Identify Seedlings – Learn what your seedlings will look like so you don't mistakenly pull them as weeds.
 Some seed packets show seedling appearance; you can also find illustrations or photos online.
-When in doubt, let the seedling remain until you know for sure if it's friend or foe.
+When in doubt, let the seedling remain until you know for sure if it is friend or foe.

-Thin seedlings.
-Thin seedlings as directed on the seed packet.
-You'll disturb roots less if, instead of pulling seedlings you're removing, you snip seedlings at the soil line with a fingernail or a tiny pair or snips or scissors.
+Thin Seedlings – Thin seedlings as directed on the seed packet.
+You will disturb roots less if, instead of pulling seedlings you are removing, you snip seedlings at the soil line with a fingernail or a tiny pair or snips or scissors.